 Sifu Anthony is one of Destiny’s founding members, and has taught martial arts, youth leadership, self-defense and conflict resolution to youth of all ages for over 20 years at Destiny and in many other after-school programs in the Bay Area, including the California School for the Blind, Job Corps, the Chestnut Court Housing Projects, and Parks and Recreation programs.
 Sifu Anthony holds a first-degree black belt in Judo and a fifth degree black belt in Wu Chien Pai Kung Fu.
 Sifu Daniels has taught martial arts at Destiny since 1988.
 He started studying at age 13 and received his Black Belt in Kung Fu in 1982 and in Judo in 1988.
 He has over 20 years experience teaching youth and adults throughout the US, in Switzerland and Mexico.

-As a transformational artist and educator, Chelsea Elisabeth finds joy in utilizing movement as a vehicle for social change and community healing.
+As a transformational artist, performer, and educator, Chelsea Elisabeth finds joy in utilizing movement as a vehicle for social change and community healing.
 She received a BA in Psychology and Art at UC Santa Cruz, where she graduated with honors and received the 2011 University of California Irwin Award.
-Chelsea has trained in contemporary modern technique, traditional Congolese dance, Afro-modern, jazz, ballet, and performance/ composition.
-Chelsea has danced with the Congolese-modern Kiandanda Dance Theater, as well as the contemporary modern, dNaga Dance Company.
-As the Artist in Residence at the Big Sur Spirit Garden, she was a creative contribution to the Mending the Sacred Hoop Festival.
-Her facilitation of storytelling circles, creative protests, and workshops have allowed Chelsea to passionately integrate her commitment to community transformation through the arts.
+Passionate about bringing LGBTQQI2-S informed curriculum into all of her work, Chelsea aids organizations and educators in making programming accessible to diverse communities.
+Through the power of art and performance, Chelsea uses her creative work as a means to build community resiliency, practice conflict resolution, and introduce mindfulness as a way of life.
+Chelsea has received dance training across the genres of contemporary modern, traditional Congolese dance, Afro-modern, jazz, ballet, hip hop, and has worked with professional performance companies throughout the Bay Area and beyond.
+Her facilitation of storytelling circles, creative protests, and workshops utilizing somatic inquiry have allowed Chelsea to passionately integrate her commitment to community transformation through the arts.